 Zoning Regulations - Ownership of more than three cats and more than three dogs per family is prohibited in any residential district.

 Bites from Animals - Every year people in the City of Salem are bitten by animals and most are children.
 In most cases, medical treatment is required.
 In all cases, the possibility of rabies transmission is seriously considered.
-All animal bites of human beings must be reported to Salem Animal Control (375-3038) or the Salem Police Department (375-3078) immediately.
+All animal bites of human beings must be reported to the Salem Police Department Animal Control (375-3078) immediately.